Vasyl Ivanchuk: Since 2013

 Ivanchuk played in the 2013 Candidates Tournament, which took place in London, from 15 March to 1 April.
 He finished seventh, with a score of +3−5=6.
 The tournament was notable for his unusually poor time management (he lost two games on time), as well as his major impact on the leaderboard despite being a tail ender: he managed to defeat both leaders Magnus Carlsen (round 12) and Vladimir Kramnik (round 14), resulting in Carlsen qualifying for the World Chess Championship by tiebreak.

 In 2016, Ivanchuk won the World Rapid Chess Championship in Doha, Qatar, with a score of 11/15.
 He defeated Carlsen, among many others.

 In July 2016, Ivanchuk began playing checkers and has achieved a certain level of success.
 In the World Draughts Federation's database, he achieved his peak rating of 1997 in July 2019, and his peak ranking at No. 1050 in July 2024.

 Playing style

-Vasyl Ivanchuk is possessing of a unique and daring playing style consisting of extraordinary creativity fused with high-level technical play, often leading to considerable imbalances.
-Ivanchuk is well known for his imaginative play, seemingly breaking all principles with sudden sacrifices consisting of deep and immense calculation rather than material balances.
-The sharp contrast of Ivanchuk creating a narrow path, a path only fit for one to prevail and enter through.
+Ivanchuk is noted for creative technical play, often seeking imbalances and breaking accepted principles.
+He sacrifices material after deep calculation.

+His chess.com profile describes his playing style as "one of the most creative and unpredictable styles of play in recent history." saying he has a "unique universal style" while being capable of "imaginative play and unexpected sacrifices."